Florida to launch antibody treatment "strike teams" as COVID-19 patients flood hospitals

 It's not clear when the strike teams under development will be deployed to Florida's long-term care facilities.
 The antibody treatment is approved for anyone 12 years and older.

-The Delta variant has ravaged the state, sending hospitalizations to an all-time high.
+The Delta variant has ravaged the state, crowing many hospitals.
 In Brevard County officials are urging residents to use 911 sparingly as COVID-19 cases overflow local hospitals and ambulance services.

 DeSantis has prohibited school districts from imposing mask mandates, and Florida law prohibits even independent businesses from imposing vaccine requirements.
 A school board in Broward County, Florida, voted earlier this week to impose a mask mandate anyway.